 - wire rack

-- Move oven racks to upper-middle and lower-middle positions and preheat to 375 degrees F. Line 2 cookie sheets with silicone baking mats or parchment paper; set aside.
+- Move oven racks to upper-middle and lower-middle positions and preheat to 375° F. Line 2 cookie sheets with silicone baking mats or parchment paper; set aside.

 - In medium bowl whisk to combine cake flour, baking powder, baking soda, and salt; set aside.

-- In bowl of stand mixer fitted with paddle attachment, mix together vegetable shortening and sugars on low speed until combined, about 1 minute.
+- In the bowl of a stand mixer fitted with a paddle attachment, mix vegetable shortening and sugars on low speed until combined, about 1 minute.
 Increase speed to medium and cream together for 3 minutes.
 Add vanilla and egg and mix until combined.
 Slowly add flour mixture to bowl and pulse until combined and no flour streaks remain, do not overmix!
-Fold in candy corn mix.
+Fold in the candy corn mix.

 - Use a 3-tablespoon scoop to scoop batter onto prepared cookie sheet.
 Use palm of hand to flatten mixture slightly.
 If desired, place 1 candy corn in center of each cookie.

-- Bake cookies 9-10 minutes.
-You’ll know they are don because small cracks appear on surface, they turn very pale golden, but the edges are not browned.
+- Bake cookies for 9-10 minutes.
+You’ll know they are don because small cracks appear on the surface, they turn very pale golden, but the edges are not browned.
 Let cookies cool on baking sheet for 5 minutes, then move to wire rack to cool completely.
-Repeat with remaining dough.
+Repeat with the remaining dough.